 In the difficult time of the death of a loved one, we can guide you through the Spanish and English Probate process, obtain the Grant of Probate (Adjudicación de Herederos), transfer of assets and payment of taxes.
 You will be in the hands of an experienced and trusted solicitor in Spain, working alongside us, and we will provide you with deeds and receipts for all the payments made (Notary, Registry and tax fees).
 We can work directly with you or with your solicitors.

 Whether the death happened in England or in Spain, we can help you with both the Probate matters in Spain and UK.
-For all enquiries concerning Spanish Wills and Probate call Laura Garcia at Lgnlaw on this number: 01273 222 912.
+For all enquiries concerning Spanish Wills and Probate call Laura Garcia on this number: 01273 222 912.